 Mr. Houston was a Doctor of Musical Arts candidate at Indiana University when he accepted the position of Marketing Director for Verne Q. Powell Flutes, Inc. in 1990.
 There he also learned flute finishing and was a headjoint tester.
 He was Director of Customer Service when he left Powell Flutes in 1998 to work for Brannen Brothers Flute Makers, Inc. He remained there until 2007, when he was asked to return to Powell Flutes as Director of Quality.
 During his 20 year tenure at Powell and Brannen, Mr. Houston was directly involved in and responsible for many various facets of flute, piccolo and headjoint design and construction.
 In 2010 he left Powell to return to and pursue his first love of teaching and performing by starting a private flute studio for students of all levels.

 Mr. Houston joined the flute faculty at Boston Flute Academy in January 2011.
-He also works regularly as the flute section coach for the Boston Youth Symphony Orchestras, and has served on the preliminary and final judging panels for the James Pappoutsakis Annual Memorial Competition.
+He has also coached flute sectionals at the Boston Youth Symphony Orchestras, and has served on the preliminary and final judging panels for the James Pappoutsakis Annual Memorial Competition.
 During the 2012-2013 season Mr. Houston was appointed Executive Director of the Marcel Moyse Society.
 He continues to be invited as a guest speaker, recitalist and masterclass presenter at several US colleges, universities and music schools.

 Fully immersed in the flute community, Mr. Houston enjoys dividing his time between teaching, performing and flute making.
 In 2012 he collaborated with flutemaker, colleague and longtime friend, Lev Levit, to produce the exclusively handcrafted Levit Flutes.